MerchantBanker.ca

 The thesis is strong, but the risks are real.
 Frozen-food and ready-to-eat transactions are diligence-heavy because buyers and lenders are underwriting both cash flow and operational reliability.

-Food-safety incidents should be mitigated through certifications, preventive controls, sanitation records, mock recalls, traceability, and audit history.
+Food-safety incidentCan impair value, customer trust, financing, and closing certainty.Certifications, preventive controls, sanitation records, mock recalls, traceability, audit history.

 14. Commercial Conclusion